KingKongKJ/Capstone-Project-Tabletop-/README.md

 In this repository are the various pages associated with TableTop.
 The pages include;
 - Login Page: This is will be the first page for our demonstration
 - Social Settings Page: This is where the user will select the restaurant type, desired reservation time, and their party size
 - Landing page based on user criteria: Here the database will return results

+This laning page will be determined of your "Social Settings" depending on your preferred destination this will populate specific resturants
+The four pages within the "landing page" are.

+1. Fast food
+2. Sit Down
+3. Speciality
+4. Bar

+- within each of this restaurant types there is a form for other restaurants to apply to become a part of TableTop's restaurant table reservation system
+- After selecting your night out you will be directed to the Reservation page, this is our input form for table reservation

 - Table Reservation Page: Where the user will select a desired table
-- Confirmation Page: Done once the reservation process is complete
+- Confirmation Page: Done once the reservation process is complete.
+The Table confirmation is a simple and easy to read table of the users input
 - Restaurant sign-up page: Input form for resaturants to request the addition to TableTop